 The more you practice, the more you will be able to advance and the less time you will need to get at least the basics of performing the trumpet.

 However, we can consider that there is no set amount of time that someone needs to become proficient on such an instrument as the trumpet because we are all different and a beginner starting might have different goals and time available to train and play the instrument.

-Also, a beginner player without any previous experience in music instruments might need more months than someone already used to play other band instruments.
+Also, a beginner player without any previous experience in musical instruments might need more months than someone already used to playing other band instruments.

 As mentioned previously it is possible for a person who has never played before and has only read about trumpets on their own, to teach themselves how to play the trumpet with practice and persistence, especially in these days where you have plenty of courses online or youtube videos that can guide you on learning the instrument.
 Due to recent times and more specifically when everyone was at home doing quarantine, online learning has become the new normal and schools have completely changed their music lessons to online.

 However, we recommend as much as we can that you learn from someone with experience teaching younger students or beginner players, whether it’s your teacher at school, a private music teacher, or through online courses run by experienced musicians.

 Easier to play should mean that you get the best quality-price options available in the market.
 Because a low-quality instrument might be the most difficult one to play.